thecodingmachine/graphqlite/docs/other_frameworks.md

 $ composer require thecodingmachine/graphqlite
 ```

+## Requirements

+In order to bbotstrap GraphQLite, you will need:

+- A PSR-11 compatible container
+- A PSR-16 cache

+Additionally, you will have to route the HTTP requests to the underlying GraphQL library.

+GraphQLite relies on the [webonyx/graphql-php](http://webonyx.github.io/graphql-php/) library internally.
+This library plays well with PSR-7 requests and there is a [PSR-15 middleware available](https://github.com/phps-cans/psr7-middleware-graphql).

 ## Integration

-GraphQLite relies on the [webonyx/graphql-php](http://webonyx.github.io/graphql-php/) library internally.

-This library requires a [Schema](https://webonyx.github.io/graphql-php/type-system/schema/) in order to resolve
+Webonyx/graphql-php library requires a [Schema](https://webonyx.github.io/graphql-php/type-system/schema/) in order to resolve
-GraphQL queries and we provide a `SchemaFactory` class to create such a schema:
+GraphQL queries.
+We provide a `SchemaFactory` class to create such a schema:

 ```php
 use TheCodingMachine\GraphQLite\SchemaFactory;